dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/roadmap.md

 ### EF Core 3.0

-With EF Core 2.2 out the door, our main focus is now EF Core 3.0, which will be aligned with the .NET Core 3.0 and ASP.NET 3.0 releases.
+With EF Core 2.2 out the door, our main focus is now EF Core 3.0.
-See [What's new in EF Core 3.0](xref:core/what-is-new/ef-core-3.0/index) for release details, planned [new features](xref:core/what-is-new/ef-core-3.0/features), and intentional [breaking changes](xref:core/what-is-new/ef-core-3.0/breaking-changes) included in EF Core 3.0.
+See [What's new in EF Core 3.0](xref:core/what-is-new/ef-core-3.0/index) for information on planned [new features](xref:core/what-is-new/ef-core-3.0/features) and intentional [breaking changes](xref:core/what-is-new/ef-core-3.0/breaking-changes) included in the release.

 ## Schedule

-The schedule for EF Core is in-sync with the [.NET Core schedule](https://github.com/dotnet/core/blob/master/roadmap.md) and [ASP.NET Core schedule](https://github.com/aspnet/Home/wiki/Roadmap).
+The release schedule for EF Core is in-sync with the [.NET Core release schedule](https://github.com/dotnet/core/blob/master/roadmap.md).

 ## Backlog